ardeora-cmu/Project5/README.md

 5. Look at your Heinz cluster user ID (studentxxx).
 This is labelled and in the pdf.
 6. Look at your Heinz cluster password.
 This is also labelled and in the pdf.

-Using the Heinz cluster:
+The grader will then use the Heinz cluster to:

-7. Logon to your Heinz cluster account.
+7. Log on to your Heinz cluster account.
+He or she will need the password from the pdf.
 8. cd into Project5 and cd into Part_1.
 9. cd into a task and grade it based upon correct execution and documentation.
 All files, as described below,